2009 Huntington Museum of Art, Huntington, WV, group exhibition

 (please see exhibition page for image of in situ at the Huntington Museum)

-West Virginia native Paul Clendenin received both her BA and MFA degrees from West Virginia University in Morgantown, and currently works as Professor of Art at West Virginia State University.
+West Virginia native Paula Clendenin received both her BA and MFA degrees from West Virginia University in Morgantown, and currently works as Professor of Art at West Virginia State University.
 Born in Charleston, she spent most of her childhood with her mother in Cedar Grove, a small coal mining town.
 Memories of her childhood reveal her early interest in textures and the surface patina of the objects around her.
-In 2002, during a trip to Paris, Clendenin once again became intrigued with the old walls and edifices around the city.
+During a trip to Paris, Clendenin once again became intrigued with the old walls and edifices around the city.

 Drawn to the Ocean on a Rainy Day: